 Even Mozart was trained, not just talented.
 He just happened to receive excellent training, particularly from his father, starting before he was four years old.
 Contrary to popular belief, Mozart likely only started composing “proper” music in his teenage years – by when he had put in a decade’s worth of deliberate practice already.

 Plus, even if you consider others to be “more of a natural” than you, it wouldn’t change the fact that you too can become world-class, thanks to deliberate practice.
 Whether our starting points differ or not becomes moot: he who practices the most and does so deliberately, wins.

 So get off the complain train and start calling potential mentors!

-Given Anders Ericsson’s background and his pioneer status when it comes to human performance, it’d be foolish to skip this book for others about the subject.
-If you’re interested in learning about this topic, this should be your first stop, not your last.
+Given Anders Ericsson’s background and his pioneer status when it comes to human performance, it’d be foolish to skip Peak for other books about the subject.
+Peak: Secrets from the New Science of Expertise should be your number one, go-to book about deliberate practice.
+If you’re interested in learning about this topic, make it your first stop, not your last.